BlackAdam22commits/DAA-Lab/README.md

 - Divide and Conquer
 - Dynamic Programming
 - Greedy Algorithms
+- Graph Algorithms
 - Backtracking
-- Graph Algorithms
-- Minimum Spanning Trees
-- Shortest Path Algorithms

 ---

-## License
+# License

-This repository is maintained for academic and learning purposes as part of the **Design and Analysis of Algorithms Laboratory** at **IIIT Bhubaneswar**.
+This repository is maintained for academic purposes as part of the **Design and Analysis of Algorithms Laboratory** at **IIIT Bhubaneswar**.

 ---

-## Author
+# Author

 **Ayush Pattanaik**